 Hermione rolled her eyes.
 Really, give the girls something new at Hogwarts to gawk over and they went nuts.
-She really wasn't interested, Hermione thought Divination was a load of wool no matter who taught the subject.
-Besides, Firenze wasn't the only one with ice white hair and bright eyes she thought as she glanced at her boyfriend from across the table.
-Since the article his colour had improved considerably, Hermione estimated it was having the truth revealed, not having to worry so much about everyone's ignorance that was the cause.
+She really wasn't interested.
+Hermione thought Divination was a load of wool no matter who taught the subject.
+Besides, Firenze wasn't the only one with ice white hair and bright eyes she thought, as she glanced at her boyfriend from across the table.
+Since the article, his colour had improved considerably, Hermione estimated it was due to having the truth revealed, not having to worry so much about everyone's ignorance.
 She was so glad she had been able to do something for him.
 See what she could accomplish if he just trusted her?
-Draco caught her eyes and smiled, morning light reflecting off his white-blond hair and silver eyes, sending butterflies straight though her stomach.
+Draco caught her eyes and smiled, morning light reflecting off his white-blond hair and silver eyes, sending butterflies straight through her stomach.

-Thought she couldn't tell of those butterflies were from excitement, or guilt.
+Though she couldn't tell if those butterflies were from excitement, or guilt.

 "Either way, he's still got four legs," said Hermione coolly.
 "Anyway, I thought you two were all upset that Trelawney had gone?"

 "We are!"
 Lavender assured her.
 "We went up to her office to see her; we took her some daffodils - not the honking ones that Sprout's got, nice ones."

 "How is she?" asked Harry.

 "Not very good, poor thing," said Lavender sympathetically.
 "She was crying and saying she'd rather leave the castle forever than stay here where Umbridge is, and I don't blame her, Umbridge was horrible to her, wasn't she?'